 In the fifth episode, Hibiki tries to act cool and aloof by constantly keeping his hood up.
 His hood with giant floppy bunny ears on it.
 Again, dead serious.

 In the eighth episode and beyond, Hinako's head is covered in huge rough bandages.
 This makes a ridiculous contrast with her perfect skimpy dancer outfit and how everyone treats the bandages as if they were perfectly normal and not even there.
 Like mild Fan Disservice that's being paraded as the opposite.

 For North American audiences, the atrocious English dub.

 So Okay, It's Average: Weak dub aside, it's an alright, if forgettable series.
 Considering how well-received the game is, that's a bit of a disappointment.

 Made more blatant by the end of episode 8, with Hibiki and Alcor watching a sunset.
 The same way Shinji and Kaworu met.

 In the final episode, the first half consists of naval-gazing on the subject of "what it means to live" along with Hibiki's fusing creating a Tree of Life.

-They Wasted a Perfectly Good Character: Pretty much the entire cast aside from Hibuki, Yamato, Daichi, Io, and to a lesser degree Makoto are all pretty much expendable characters and received no development at all.
-This seems to be a result of wanting to push the focus onto the relationship between Hibuki, Yamato, and Alcor above all the others, leaving anyone who doesn't factor into those three as fodder.
+They Wasted a Perfectly Good Character: Pretty much the entire cast aside from Hibiki, Yamato, Daichi, Io, and to a lesser degree Makoto are all pretty much expendable characters and received no development at all.
+This seems to be a result of wanting to push the focus onto the relationship between Hibiki, Yamato, and Alcor above all the others, leaving anyone who doesn't factor into those three as fodder.
 In particular; Joe, Ronaldo, Otome, and Fumi all die incredibly anticlimactically with little build up or usage, even though in game they were all relatively important characters and were fairly popular.